Buddhism in Japan: Meiji period (1868–1912)

-An influential figure of Buddhist reform during this period was the philosopher Inoue Enryō (1858 – 1919).
+An influential figure of Buddhist reform during this period was the philosopher Inoue Enryō (1858–1919).
 A graduate of Tokyo Imperial University, he is known for his critique of Christianity as well as for his ideas on reforming Buddhist institutions.
 He sought to interpret Buddhist thought through a more rational lens and drew on Western philosophy as well as the teachings of the historical Buddha to do so.
 He was a prolific author of around 120 books, including Shinri kinshin (The Guiding Principle of Truth) and Bukkyō katsu ron (Enlivening Buddhism).
 In 1904 he inaugurated the Tetsugaku-dō (Hall of Philosophy), which was dedicated to Shakyamuni, Confucius, Socrates, and Kant.
 He also advocated for social welfare activities.

-It was also during the Meiji period that Japanese Buddhist studies as an academic field began.
+It was also during the Meiji era that Japanese Buddhist studies as an academic field began.
 This was sparked by the overseas travel of Japanese scholars to Western universities and encountered Buddhist textual studies there, particularly the study of Indian Buddhism and its languages (Sanskrit and Pali).
 This led to some Japanese Buddhists to question the orthodoxy of Japanese Buddhist traditions.
 However, the Japanese government at this time was hesitant to give Buddhism any significant influence over public education, and as a result Buddhist studies was classed under philosophy rather than religion, and terms such as "Indian studies" was favoured over "Buddhist studies."

 One of the first such Japanese academics was Nanjō Bunyū (1849–1927), who studied Sanskrit at Oxford with Max Müller and later took a position at Tokyo Imperial University.
 Meanwhile, Murakami Senshō (1851–1929) focused on the study of Sanskrit and Pali texts and the history of Buddhism.
 He focused on the universal values of world Buddhism and wrote critically regarding the historical bias of Japanese Buddhism in works such as Daijō bussetsu ron hihan (A Critique of the Theory that Mahayana Is the Direct Teaching of the Historical Buddha, 1903).

 There were also a number of new Buddhist movements that grew popular in the Meiji period through 1945.
 Some of the most influential of these were the Nichirenist/Lotus movements of Sōka Gakkai, Reiyūkai, and Risshō Kōseikai.
 They focused on active proselytization and worldly personal benefits.